ricardojoserf/TrickDump/README.md

 - "knowndlls": Use the value 0e0000000a0000006b6e6f776e646c6c7300
 - "debugproc": Use the value 0e0000000a000000646562756770726f6300

-Examples running each one with a differente overwrite technique:
+Examples running each BOF file with a differente overwrite technique:

 ```
 COFFLoader64.exe go lock_bof.o 09000000050000006469736b00